lsmeeton/pyconnect/README.md

 	Specifies the energy of the highest level on the energy axis.

 5. `LEVELS <n>`

 	The number of levels at which to perorm the basin analysis.

+In order to plot a metric disconnectivity graph the following keywords must be used;

+1.  `METRIC <data_file>`

+	Specifies filename for metric info for producing 2d metric disconnectivity graphs

+	File Format: Data organised into two coloumns

+	First Coloumn: Minima index

+	Second Coloumn: Metric value of minima

+	Lines beginning with `#` will be ignored

+2. `METRIC3D <data_file1> <data_file2>`

+	Specifies filenames for metric info for producing 3d metric disconnectivity graphs

+	File format: same as for `METRIC` keyword, both files must conform to file format